Got a question about mental health? We can help.

 The SAMH Information Service provides information and support on mental health.

-Whether you’re seeking support, are looking for more information for you or someone you love, or just want to have chat about mental health, we’re here.
+Whether you’re seeking support, looking for more information for you or someone you love, or just want to have chat about mental health, we’re here.

 Talk to the SAMH Information Team